A. J. Moore: Houston Texans

 Moore was claimed off waivers by the Houston Texans on September 2, 2018.
-He made his NFL debut on September 9, 2018, during the Texans season opener against the Patriots.
-In his rookie season Moore appeared in all 16 of the Texans regular season games, playing exclusively on special teams and making a team-leading 11 tackles and recovering one fumble.
-In 2019, he played in all 16 of the Texans regular season games, appearing mostly on special teams but also playing 19 snaps on defense, with 14 total tackles and also played in both of the team's postseason games with one special teams tackle.
+He made his NFL debut on September 9, during the Texans' season opener against the New England Patriots.
+In his rookie season, Moore appeared in all 16 of the Texans regular season games, playing exclusively on special teams and making a team-leading 11 tackles with one fumble recovery.
+In 2019, Moore played in all 16 of the Texans' regular season games, appearing mostly on special teams but also playing 19 snaps on defense, with 14 total tackles and also played in both of the team's postseason games with one special teams tackle.

 Moore was named a team captain by the Texans for the 2020 season.
 He was placed on injured reserve with a hamstring injury on September 28, 2020.
-He was activated on November 14, 2020.
+Moore was activated on November 14.
 In Week 13 against the Indianapolis Colts, Moore recorded his first career sack on Philip Rivers during the 26–20 loss.

 The Texans placed a restricted free agent tender on Moore on March 17, 2021.
 He signed the one-year contract on April 7.
-He was placed on injured reserve on September 2, 2021.
-He was activated on October 2, 2021.
+Moore was placed on injured reserve on September 2.
+He was activated on October 2.

 Tennessee Titans

 On March 21, 2022, Moore signed a one-year contract with the Tennessee Titans.
-He was placed on injured reserve on September 13, 2022.
+He was placed on injured reserve on September 13.

 On July 26, 2023, Moore re-signed with the Titans.
 He was waived on August 20.